dreamfactorysoftware/dfe-ops-client/README.md

-## DreamFactory Enterprise(tm) Console Operations Client v0.1.x-dev
+## DreamFactory Enterprise(tm) Console Operations Client
+See the [DreamFactory](https://www.dreamfactory.com/) site for more information